 Amazon Prime is one of the most popular online streaming video channels.

-It offers widespread visibility of your favorite movies and TV series in several languages across the world.
+It offers widespread visibility of your favorite movies and TV series in several languages worldwide.

-A massive library comprising the latest films, TV shows, documentaries, original shows, and more are available on Prime Video.
+Prime Video has a massive library comprising the latest films, TV shows, documentaries, original shows, and more.
 You can conveniently watch whenever you want.

 3. iTunes Movie Trailers